 If your hosting plan doesn’t do the job you need it to, when you need it to, then anything you’ve invested in your business’ online presence is worth next to nothing.

 But, choosing a hosting plan for a business website can get confusing as there may be hundreds of hosting companies vying for your attention.
+Plus, not every new business owner even understands what web hosting is.

 With this in mind, here are a few basic, yet crucial, questions that every small business owner should ask before choosing to buy into a web hosting package: